jonstuebe/jonstuebe.com-old/_posts/2013-01-15-rspec-capybara.md

   _edit_last: '1'
   _yoast_wpseo_linkdex: '0'
 ---
-<p>Encountered a weird bug today.
+Encountered a weird bug today.
 When I tried using the method visit (from capybara) I got an error telling me it did not exist.
 The solution was changing two lines in the spec_helper.rb.
-The first was requiring capybara explicitly:</p>
+The first was requiring capybara explicitly:

 {% highlight ruby %}require 'capybara/rspec'{% endhighlight %}

-<p>The second change was adding this line to the config block:</p>
+The second change was adding this line to the config block:

 {% highlight ruby %}config.include Capybara::DSL{% endhighlight %}